syncfusion-content/maui-docs/MAUI/DataForm/getting-started.md

 ## Defining editors

-The data form control automatically generates `SfDataForm.Items` (which has UI settings of data field) based on the data type in the `SfDataForm.DataObject` property.
-The `SfDataForm.Items` encapsulates the layout of label and editor setting for the data field appearing in the dataform.
+The data form control automatically generates the `SfDataForm.Items` (which has UI settings of data field) based on the data type in the `SfDataForm.DataObject` property.
+The `SfDataForm.Items` summarizes the layout of the label and editor setting for the data field appearing in the dataform.

 The type of input editor generated for the data field depends on the type and attribute settings of the property.
-The following table lists the `DataFormItem` and its constraints for generation:
+The following table lists the `DataFormItem` and its constraints for generation.

 <table>
 <tr>